""

 At least one development studies course in the discipline of economics and one development studies course in the discipline of sociology must be completed by all students.
 Courses in the departments of Economics, Agricultural and Applied Economics, and Consumer Science, and economics courses in the School of Business fulfill the economics discipline, while courses in the departments of Sociology and Community and Environmental Sociology fulfill the sociology discipline.
 Development studies courses are social science graduate-level courses in which the majority of course content pertains specifically to international development.
 The Development Studies Instructional Committee will revise this list annually and make appropriate additions and deletions.
 All development studies courses must have been taken on an A–F basis at UW–Madison and be passed with a grade of B or higher.

 "Topics" courses may be taken as development studies core courses by permission of the student's committee and the Instructional Committee.
 Some examples of such topics courses are included below.
 Also, note that this list is highly provisional.
-In particular, there are likely to be some 400-, 500-, and 600-level courses with largely undergraduate clientele that would not be appropriate for development studies graduate students.
+In particular, there are likely to be some courses numbered 400-699 with largely undergraduate clientele that would not be appropriate for development studies graduate students.
 There are also no doubt a number of courses unknown to us that should be added to the list.
 At this time we do not see a need to identify development studies core courses for the tertiary areas, or to require that one or more development studies courses be taken in the tertiary areas.

 Courses in the tertiary areas may be in a social science discipline, a coherent set of area studies courses, or a coherent set of courses outside of the social sciences.
 Natural-science tertiary areas/disciplines (e.g., plant science, ecology, tropical agriculture) or interdisciplinary social science areas/disciplines (technology assessment, urban studies) are permitted and encouraged.
 Tertiary areas/disciplines that do not correspond to current Graduate School programs of study are permitted if they are coherent and well justified.